Capital High Newsletter

-The year has started and already the memories are in the making!
-Capture the times with a Senior Ad in the Talon yearbook!
+Does graduation seem so far away?
+Time will pass in the blink of an eye!
+Capture these times with a senior ad in the Talon yearbook!
 A variety of prices and ad sizes gives you great options to personalize your senior's yearbook in a very special way!
-Prices go up on October 15th so act today!
+Prices go up again on November 15th so act today!

 For more information and for answers to frequently asked questions, please visit www.TheYearbookCompany.com or call 951-274-9561

 Congratulate your graduating senior in their 2020 yearbook.
 Click on button for more information.

 All visitors please report to main office with Government-issued ID

 STUDENT DROP OFF & PICKUP ZONE

 Attention Parents & Students, the student drop off zone is in the East Parking lot.